-- 2.1 Ofgem needs high-quality information from licensees in their re-opener applications in order to carry out robust and timely assessments of those applications.
-To this end, licensees must make re-opener applications that are accurate, unambiguous, complete, and concise. - 2.2 We require that all re-opener applications must be accompanied by written confirmation from a suitable senior person within the company that the re-opener application has been prepared and submitted, such that: - it is accurate and robust, and the proposed outcomes of the re-opener are financeable and represent good value for money for consumers - there were quality assurance processes in place to ensure the licensee has provided high-quality information to enable Ofgem to make decisions which are in the interests of existing and future consumers - the application has been overseen and accepted by the Board, and the company board is responsible for the application submitted. - 2.3 A point of contact must be provided for each re-opener application, including name, position, email, and phone number.
+- Ofgem needsWe require high-quality information from licensees in their reRe-opener applications in order to carry out robust and timely assessments of those applications.
+To this end, licensees must make reRe-opener applications that are accurate, unambiguous, complete, and concise. - 2.2 We require that all reAll Re-opener applications must be accompanied by written confirmation from a suitable senior person within the company that the reRe-opener application has been prepared and submitted, such that: : - it is accurate and robust, and that the proposed outcomes of the reRe-opener are financeable and represent good value for money for consumers - there were quality assurance processes in place to ensure the licensee has provided high-quality information to enable Ofgem to make decisions which are in the interests of existing and future consumers - the application has been overseensubject to internal governance arrangements and acceptedreceived sign off at an appropriate level within the licensee.
+For example, this may be sign-off by the Board, and the company board is responsible for the application submitted.if appropriate.